ChethanGunvith/Android-Live-Data/README.md

              get() = _user
  }
 ```

-If you're not sure what a ViewModel is, no worries.
-Check out the video.

 Let's say you're creating an activity and ViewModel for a user profile.
 You'll have this user LiveData object that holds a User object.